30 Grams of Protein Breakfast: Easy High-Protein Ideas to Start Your Day

 If you enjoy cold chia pudding, it's incredibly easy to make ahead of time: simply combine chia seeds, your favorite liquid (milk, plant-based milk, yogurt), and any desired flavorings like fruit, nuts, or protein powder.
 Let it sit in the fridge overnight, and voila!
 With its convenience and versatility, there's really no excuse not to incorporate chia pudding into your daily routine and easily hit your 30-gram protein goal.

-Always go for an unsweetened grassfed A2 or Greek cow yogurt; sheep or goat is yummy too.
-If your looking for flavor mix in a little vanilla or chocolate protein powder for an extra boost top it with nuts and berries.
-This quick mix-and-go breakfast can easily help you hit 50 grams of protein.
+Always go for an unsweetened grass-fed A2 or Greek cow yogurt; sheep or goat is yummy, too.
+Add a scoop of Be Well by Kelly Protein Powder, and top it with nuts and berries.
+This quick mix-and-go breakfast can easily help you hit over 30 grams of protein.

 Good for the gut, easy to digest, and the ultimate cozy breakfast.
 Chicken and veggie soup delivers loads of skin-loving collagen and 60+ grams of protein that balances blood sugar and sets you up for a crave-free day of stable energy.

-Final Tips for Getting More Protein at Breakfast
+Final Tips for Building Quick, High Protein Breakfasts

 • Don’t forget about leftovers!
 You saw the numbers above – beef, chicken, and seafood are some of the easiest ways to pack a major protein punch.
 No reason you can’t (and shouldn’t) start your day with them.